kickaha2019/articles/Books/Jack_Chalker/and_the_devil.md

+---
+title: And The Devil Will Drag You Under
+images:
+- path: and_the_devil.jpg
+  tag: And The Devil Will Drag You Under
+---
 ![And The Devil Will Drag You Under](and_the_devil.jpg)

 *And The Devil Will Drag You Under* (Jack Chalker 1979) is about an alcoholic demon's